-Then Zhang Xun was promoted and assigned to defend a larger city, which was an extremely important military site, a gate to the southern China.
+Then Zhang Xun was promoted and assigned to defend a larger city, which was an extremely important military site, a gate to southern China.

-If this city was lost to the rebel army, the large area of the southeast China would be turned into battlefields and encounter huge destructions.
+If this city was lost to the rebel army, the large area of southeast China would be turned into battlefields and encounter huge destructions.

 This time, Zhang Xun only had around 10,000 warriors, while the rebel army sent 130,000 soldiers surrounded them, trying to occupy this important site.

 There had been hundreds of intense battles within a few months.